msiegy/nac-discovery/README.md

 Built using the opensource Nornir and Napalm Python libraries.

-*Local modification of mac_vendor_lookup library required to handle cisco MAC formatting*
+*Local modification of mac_vendor_lookup library required to handle cisco MAC formatting.
+PR planned*